How to Install VMware Workstation on Ubuntu

 Accepting the end user license agreement for VMware workstation pro.

 5. The wizard then allows you to choose whether you want to join the Customer Experience Improvement Program.
-Select option Yes if you want to send usage information to VMware or option No if you don't want to, and click Next.
+Select the option Yes if you want to send usage information to VMware or the option No if you don't want to, and click Next.

 Selecting whether to participate in the Customer Experience Improvement Program.